 Our objective is to systematically examine how demographic personalisation affects the safety and output characteristics of state-of-the-art Large Language Models (LLMs).
-In particular, we aim to (i) assess whether persona-targeted prompts weaken existing safety safeguards; (ii) quantify the extent to which LLMs adapt disinformation to different demographic attributes such as country, generation, and political orientation; and (iii) characterise the linguistic and rhetorical shifts that occur in personalised versus target-agnostic narratives.
-To operationalise these objectives, we address the following research questions:\begin{enumerate}[label={}, itemsep=0pt]
+Specifically, we examine whether persona-targeted prompts weaken existing safeguards, how effectively LLMs personalise disinformation across demographic attributes, and how personalisation alters the linguistic and rhetorical characteristics of the generated narratives.